big-andy-coates/populace/README.md

 * JDK 1.8 or above
 * To clone this repo.

-### Howto: Compile and run the tests.
+### How to: Compile and run the tests.
-Run the following commmand from the root directory of the project:
+Run the following command from the root directory of the project:
 > `gradlew`

 The script automatically downloads the correct Gradle version, so you won't have to do anything else.
 Gradle will then